 Step 4 – Following cremation, any remaining metal from the container (if applicable) is removed and the remains are then ground.

 Step 5 – The ashes (or cremains) are then placed into either a temporary container or the urn provided by the family of the deceased and are either retrieved or sent to the designated surviving loved ones.

 One question many grieving loved ones forget to consider when making the decision to cremate is what to do with the ashes once they’ve been picked up or delivered.
 There are a surprising number of options, several of which we covered in another blog post.
 For instance, you could keep your loved one’s cremains in a decorative urn, or you could bury them in a traditional cemetery plot.

 Scattering the ashes is another option.
-If you’d like to be creative, there are a number of other ways you can honor someone you’ve lost, like cremation jewelry or a piece of art that is infused with a small amount of the decedent’s ashes.
+If you’d like to be creative, there are a number of other ways you can honor someone you’ve lost, like cremation jewelry infused with a small amount of the decedent’s ashes.

 However you choose to honor and memorialize your loved one, it’s important to remember that you’re not alone.
 Death is an unfortunate but necessary part of life.
 By taking the time to understand the options, you’ll be much better equipped to make end-of-life decisions that you can be at peace about.

 Your first stop should be to contact your local funeral home as they are most likely able to offer advice and may already have a pre-need arrangement set up with your family.
 If that's not an option, we suggest a quick search online for crematorium or 'online crematorium'.
 Several services are available to assist with this, such as DSF Memorials.